lavignes/smasm/README.md

 The SMASM toolchain and all of its associated source code is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

-For more information, see the include CC0 legal code in the [LEGAL](LEGAL) file.
+For more information, see the included CC0 legal code in the [LEGAL](LEGAL) file.